p2panda/fishy/README.md

 1. Initialise a new schema by running `fishy init`.
 A dialogue will ask you for the name of your first schema.
 Enter a name, for example `cafe` and press enter.
-You will now find a `schema.toml` file and a `secret.txt` file in your folder.
+You will now find a `schema.toml` and `secret.txt` file in your folder.
-2. Edit the `schema.toml` file with any text editor.
+2. Edit `schema.toml` with any text editor.
 Follow the format to specify multiple schemas, their fields, types and relations to each other.
+For
-   For example:
+   example:
    ```toml
    [cafe]
    description = "A list of cafes"